aws-samples/sample-q-index-cross-account-access/solutions/shell/tti-auth/README.md

 - AWS CLI (v2) installed and configured on your computer

 - Two AWS Accounts (one account as ISV running this tester application, another account acting as enterprise customer running Amazon Q Business)
-- Data accessor registered for your ISV and make sure to register as TTI (not Auth code)
+- [On enterprise account] Data accessor registered for your ISV and make sure to register as TTI (not Auth code)
-- Amazon Q Business application setup with IAM IDC as access management on enterprise customer AWS account
+- [On enterprise account] Amazon Q Business application setup with IAM IDC as access management on enterprise customer AWS account
+- [On ISV account] As demo purpose, this sample assume ISV is using [AWS Cognito](https://aws.amazon.com/cognito/) as [OAuth 2.0 authorization server registered with data accessor](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/isv-info-to-provide.html)
 - Enable Nova Pro model access on Amazon Bedrock

 ## Key Components